dokozero/oklch-css-relative-chroma-demo/README.md

 When you are done, you can update the build with `npm run build` or `pnpm build`, and run `npm run preview` or `pnpm preview` to check the build.

-## Why do some palettes don't blend when displayed together?
+## How to make all palettes blend smoothly?

 You can see from the demo that some palettes don't blend perfectly together.